Japanese name: Difficulty of reading names

 Most Japanese people and agencies have adopted customs to deal with these issues.
 Address books, for instance, often contain furigana or ruby characters to clarify the pronunciation of the name.
 Japanese nationals are also required to give a romanized name for their passport.
-The recent use of katakana in Japanese media when referring to Japanese celebrities who have gained international fame has started a fad among young socialites who attempt to invoke a cosmopolitan flair using katakana names as a badge of honor.
-All of these complications are also found in Japanese place names.

 Not all names are complicated.
 Some common names are summarized by the phrase "the village in the middle of the rice fields" (tanakamura): the three kanji ("rice field" (田, ta), "middle" (中, naka) and "village" (村, mura)), together in any pair, form a simple, reasonably common surname: Tanaka, Nakamura, Murata, Nakata (Nakada), Muranaka, Tamura.

 Despite these difficulties, there are enough patterns and recurring names that most native Japanese will be able to read virtually all family names they encounter and the majority of personal names.

 Regulations

 Kanji names in Japan are governed by the Japanese Ministry of Justice's rules on kanji use in names.
 As of January 2015, only the 843 "name kanji" (jinmeiyō kanji) and 2,136 "commonly used characters" (jōyō kanji) are permitted for use in personal names.
 This is intended to ensure that names can be readily written and read by those literate in Japanese.
-Rules also govern names considered to be inappropriate; for example, in 1993 two parents who tried to name their child Akuma (悪魔), which literally means "devil", were prohibited from doing so after a massive public outcry.
+Names may be rejected if they are considered unacceptable; for example, in 1993 two parents who tried to name their child Akuma (悪魔), which means "devil", were prohibited from doing so after a massive public outcry.

 Though there are regulations on the naming of children, many archaic characters can still be found in adults' names, particularly those born prior to the Second World War.
 Because the legal restrictions on use of such kanji cause inconvenience for those with such names and promote a proliferation of identical names, many recent changes have been made to increase rather than to reduce the number of kanji allowed for use in names.
 The Sapporo High Court held that it was unlawful for the government to deny registration of a child's name because it contained a kanji character that was relatively common but not included in the official list of name characters compiled by the Ministry of Justice.
 Subsequently, the Japanese government promulgated plans to increase the number of kanji "permitted" in names.

 The use of a space in given names (to separate first and middle names) is not allowed in official documents, because technically, a space is not an allowed character.
 However, spaces are sometimes used on business cards and in correspondence.